-- 13. The guidance of members is necessary to assist the Executive in determining service changes which be inevitably contentious and unpopular to meet budgetary pressures. - 14 Central Bedfordshire will in due course establish a rural transport policy and an urban transport policy, recognising that the two are not the same and may, in fact, have different objectives.
+- 13. Central Bedfordshire will in due course establish a rural transport policy and an urban transport policy, recognising that the two are not the same and may, in fact, have different objectives.
 Rural public transport users demand services to a wide range of destinations that mirror the seemingly unlimited choice of venue available to car owners.
 Urban public transport users demand frequent and cheap local services that cater for journeys to and from work or college (including evenings), as well as links to local shops and connections with the wider bus and rail network.
-No doubt rural residents have the same sort of aspirations for their own bus services, but smaller passenger numbers (and a different age profile), coupled with much higher car ownership, militate against rural bus provision on the same scale as urban bus provision. - 15.
+No doubt rural residents have the same sort of aspirations for their own bus services, but smaller passenger numbers (and a different age profile), coupled with much higher car ownership, militate against rural bus provision on the same scale as urban bus provision. - 14.
 Rural transport policy might envisage a greater role for community transport, especially now that the Transport Act 2008 allows the paying of drivers and permits the use of larger vehicles by community bus operators.
-Urban transport policy might see the Council use its powers to establish Quality Bus Partnerships, whereby improvements in transport infrastructure (bus lanes, bus priority measures, improved stops, shelters and real time information) are rewarded by giving the Council a greater say in determining service frequencies, times of operation and management of fares on urban bus corridors. - 16.
+Urban transport policy might see the Council use its powers to establish Quality Bus Partnerships, whereby improvements in transport infrastructure (bus lanes, bus priority measures, improved stops, shelters and real time information) are rewarded by giving the Council a greater say in determining service frequencies, times of operation and management of fares on urban bus corridors. - 15.
 LTP2 identifies combating traffic congestion and achieving a shift to more sustainable transport modes as a key priority.
 It also prioritises improving accessibility and the integration of transport and land use planning.
-Central Bedfordshire needs to determine the level of its support for these prime objectives, which will then feed through into the process of formulating urban and rural transport policies. - 17.
-Recognising that transport policy formulation is necessarily a lengthy process, involving many stages of public and stakeholder consultation, Central Bedfordshire needs to address (as a separate exercise) the challenge of tailoring local bus service commitments to available budget in the short-term.
+Central Bedfordshire needs to determine the level of its support for these prime objectives, which will then feed through into the process of formulating urban and rural transport policies.

+16. Recognising that transport policy formulation is necessarily a lengthy process, involving many stages of public and stakeholder consultation, Central Bedfordshire needs to address (as a separate exercise) the challenge of tailoring local bus service commitments to available budget in the short-term.
 Table 2 shows some of the available options.